irrealis/r-datascience-samples-and-guidelines/04-exploratory-data-analysis/00-general-guidelines/README.md

 3. Explore relationships between dimensions using scatterplots and smooth extrapolations (generally linear regressions).
 Look for subsets with different relationships, and separate their scatterplots/extrapolations/regressions using colors or facets.

+What are the characteristics of good questions to ask of the data?
+**To Do**

 What are some things to watch for when exploring individual dimensions?
 Do the histograms and densities make sense?
 If not, good place to explore!
 - Are the histograms/densities bell-shaped? poisson-shaped?